24

 A Guide to Copenhagen's Colorful Houses

-Nyhavn is so well-known around the world that many people think it’s the only place in Copenhagen featuring colorful houses nestled together in a picture-perfect way.
-However, there are quite a few other streets in the city where you can see charming houses in various vibrant colors leaning against each other.
+Nyhavn is so well-known worldwide that many people assume it’s the only place in Copenhagen featuring colorful houses nestled together in a picture-perfect way.
+But there are plenty of other streets where you can see charming houses in various vibrant colors leaning against each other.

 Let us guide you to the most picturesque streets the city has to offer.
-So, grab your camera and let’s go!
+Grab your camera and let’s go!

 Nyhavn – The Colorful Façade of Copenhagen